Courier data integrity fix

 If this query gives you any result then you are affected by this problem and you need to run the query to fix this.

-Just checking, you did back up your database, right?
+You did back up your database, right?

 Alright, now that you've got a backup of all of the databases that you're going to run the following delete query on, let's show you what to do: